kubernetes/community/contributors/design-proposals/pod-preset.md

 instances of Cloud Spanner.
 Accessing external services such as Cloud Spanner may require the Pods to have specific credential and endpoint data.

-Using a Pod Injection Policy allows pod template authors to not have to explicitly set information for every pod.
+Using a Pod Preset allows pod template authors to not have to explicitly set information for every pod.
 This way authors of pod templates consuming a specific service do not need to know all the details about that service.